 Read more about where we started and why STEAM is so important.

 PBS NEWS HOUR REPORT: 3-week pre-k program helps families hit

 the ground running

-We are looking for other providers to join us in this effort to look at the early childhood learning landscape as a whole.
-To learn more and join the effort, contact Rebecca Weber at firstname.lastname@example.org.
+We are always looking for partners to join us in evaluating the early childhood learning landscape.
+To learn more, contact Rebecca Weber at firstname.lastname@example.org.